DAY 10 on the Arctic Floating University Expedition

-A pond, a train, science, topped up with a dose of Tai chi
+A pond, a train, a sailing boat, science, topped up with a dose of Tai chi

 The purpose of this excursion is to attend a presentation Norwegian Polar Institute on Spitsbergen.
 However, students from Korea hope to gather micro organisms in the sedimentary layers close to the sea.
 Likewise, the Chinese entourage intends to collect samples for oil research.
 They also visit their colleagues in the Chinese enclave.